loveencounterflow/how-to/README.md

 Sometimes you relentlessly check in everything and make your repo grow unwieldy, sometimes to the point that remotes give up with an out of memory (look out for that `error: pack-objects died of signal 9` line).

+## Finding the Top Ten Big Files in a Git Repo

 The first step to remedy is to know which files are checked in and cause what magnitude on storage / memory strain on your `git`.
 Git itself remains opaque to user demands like this, but fortunately there is this